RevanthK/ShorsAlgorithmIBMQiskit/README.md

 # Shor's Quantum Integer Factorization Algorithm on IBM Qiskit

+Many modern encryption algorithms (including RSA) rely on the assumption that factoring large integers is computationally intractable.
+This is true to classical computers, but the  Shor's algorithm shows that factoring integers is efficient on a quantum computer, so it may be feasible to defeat RSA by constructing a large quantum computer.
+I have implemented a Shor's algorithm using [IBM's Qiskit](https://qiskit.org/) and have ran experiments on small quantum computers.

 ## Introduction: Integer Factorization
 Integer Factorization consists of decomposing of a composite number into a product of smaller integers.
 Those integers may be further decomposed and so on.
 Decomposing an integer